top of page

 Welcome to my world of visual art!
 From the cramped, florescent-lit easel of my high school to the lush fields of Tuscany, I sketch the inner workings of my brain on sketchbooks and canvases alike.
-In this page, you will find four main phases of my artistic journey.
+In this page, you will find the chronology of my artistic journey.

 Exploring Contrast